gklyne/I-D/arcp/arcp.md

-As multiple authorities are possible for the same archive ([Authority](#authority)), and path interpretation might vary, there can be interoperability challenges when exchanging app URIs between implementations.
+As multiple authorities are possible for the same archive ([Authority](#authority)), and path interpretation might vary, there can be interoperability challenges when exchanging arcp URIs between implementations.
 Some considerations:

 1. Two implementations describe the same archive
   (e.g. stored in the same local file path), but using